Parsec Financial CFP® Certification Diversity Scholarship

 The Parsec Financial CFP® Certification Diversity Scholarship aims to advance diversity in the financial planning profession by providing financial assistance to qualified individuals in the Southeast United States who are from underrepresented populations in the profession and who strive to obtain the CFP® certification.

-Parsec Financial is a fee-only registered investment advisor (RIA) with $4.089 billion in assets under management as of March 31, 2022, providing investment management, financial planning, tax planning, trust services and business retirement services to 2,005 families and businesses in six offices across North Carolina.
+Parsec Financial is a fee-only registered investment advisor with $3.6 billion in assets under management as of June 30, 2022, providing investment management, financial planning, tax planning, trust services and business retirement services to 2,030 families and businesses in six offices across North Carolina.
 Parsec Financial has partnered with the CFP Board Center for Financial Planning to offer this unique scholarship as an extension of one of the firm’s fundamental values to give back to the communities in which they serve.

 The scholarship awards up to $5,000 to qualified students in the Southeast United States seeking to complete the education coursework at an undergraduate or certificate-level CFP Board Registered Program that qualifies the student to sit for the CFP® exam.

 - Must be a U.S. resident;